Snooker… and snooker betting tips

 This tournament remains the top prize, the World Snooker Championships being played at Sheffield’s Crucible Theatre, it’s home since 1977.

-Multiple champions include Ray Reardon and Steve Davis (both 6), Ronnie O’Sullivan (5), John Higgins (4), then John Spencer and Mark Selby (both 3), Mark Williams and Alex ‘Hurricane’ Higgins (each with 2 wins).
+Multiple champions include Ray Reardon and Steve Davis (both 6), Ronnie O’Sullivan (5), John Higgins (4), then John Spencer, Mark Selby and Mark Williams (all 3 wins) and Alex ‘Hurricane’ Higgins (2 wins).

 To date the world title has only been won by players from the UK and Ireland plus one from Canada (Cliff Thorburn) and one from Australia (Neil Robertson).